 To conclude, a study abroad trip exposes you to other cultures and viewpoints.
 Many who study abroad come home changed and with deeper understanding and empathy for those around them.
 Altogether, the experience can enrich you personally, professionally, and spiritually.

-So, is studying abroad worth it?
+So, is joining a study abroad program worth it?

-Remember: Each student carves a different path.
+Each student carves a different path.
 Only you can truly decide which study abroad program is best for you.

 - How far do you want to travel?
 You can find wonderful programs on every continent.
 Whether you want to study abroad in China, Italy, or Kenya, you have lots of high-quality options.